25 Washington, DC Travel Tips to Avoid Missing Out

 US Supreme Court Building in Washington, DC

 The Supreme Court Building is the nation’s highest court.
 It’s open to the public Monday to Friday from 9:00 am – 4:30 pm and closed on weekends and all federal holidays.
 Walk up tours are not available if the court is in session.
 Check their homepage for the court’s daily calendar to plan a visit.
-Portions of the first and ground floors of the Supreme Court Building are also open to the public.
+Sections of the first and ground floors of the Supreme Court Building are also open to the public.

 Mount Vernon: George Washington’s Estate